KatherineMichel/agile-sprint-playbook/schedule.md

 Creating a new product concept — "imagine the value proposition and core features for an engaged user" Improving conversion rate from a landing page — "understand why people land on your page and what their goals are"

-Prototype
+"Choose which ideas to move forward"
+"Frame the discussion"
+"At the end of the sprint, when you show your prototype to users, what do you hope to learn?
+What do you need to design and prototype in order to learn those things?"
+"It’s also important to ask seemingly obvious questions"

+Day 2: Diverge Day
+Paper first
+1. Choose part of the problem (divide up user story)
+2. Take notes (5 minutes) "how might we"
+3. Mind map (10–15 minutes)
+4. Crazy Eights (5 minutes)
+5. Storyboard (10–20 minutes)

+Make it stand alone
+Keep it anonymous
+Give it a name
+Hang them on the wall

+6. Silent critique (5–10 minutes)
+7. Three-minute critiques (3 minutes per idea)
+8. Super vote (5 minutes)
+9. Repeat

+"Rapidly developing as many solutions as possible" Prototype
 Conduct User Study